Best Ocean-View Restaurants in LA

 Malibu Farm

-Located on the iconic Malibu Pier, Malibu Farm serves up healthy yet tasty cuisine in a rustic, farmhouse-inspired setting.
+Located on the iconic Malibu Pier, Malibu Farm serves up healthy and tasty cuisine in a rustic, farmhouse-inspired setting.
 Considering the restaurant is literally hovering above the saltwater, the surrounding views are breathtaking.
 All you need is a mimosa and some sunshine to make the most of it.
 Though this farm-to-table eatery is best for dinner and is more of a sit-down place, the Malibu Farm Cafe at the end of the pier has counter service and is great for grabbing a quick bite and drink.

 Location: Malibu